 Remember, the cheapest may not be the best if not all of your requirements are met.
 Follow the same process with plumbers, electricians, tilers and, if needed, installers, to ensure best value for money.

-16. Know where to spend and where to save
+20. Know where to spend and where to save on a new kitchen

 Where to save your money in a new kitchen

 Appliances: If you’re changing your fridge-freezer, washing machine or cooker, take advantage of holiday sales and outlet stores for specific brands like Miele, Hotpoint or Whirlpool.
 It could be worth a trip to save £100s on your white goods, oven and hob.